Syllabus Edition

 There is some validity in the hyper-personal model in terms of the lack of self-monitoring which takes place in the online world (see Whitty & Joinson’s 2009 findings)

-Reduced cues theory is not entirely valid: VRs do involve a set of internet-specific cues e.g. the use of emojis; the time taken to respond to a message; capitalising words; using code words developed between the couple etc.
+Reduced cues theory is not entirely valid – VRs do involve a set of internet-specific cues, e.g., the use of emojis, the time taken to respond to a message, capitalising words, using code words developed between the couple, etc

-The theories surrounding VRs take a universal view as they assume that people are connected online and have access to the internet: this is not true for everyone across the world which means that they lack cultural relativism
+The theories surrounding VRs take a universal view, as they assume that people are connected online and have access to the internet; this is not true for everyone across the world, which means that they lack cultural relativism

 Worked Example

-Professor Inssta is interested in the ways in which social media platforms influence relationships.
-She conducts narrative interviews with 16-20 year-old students who are heavy users of social media, asking them about their VRs and about how they compare to their FtF encounters.
+Q. Professor Inssta is interested in the ways in which social media platforms influence relationships.
+She conducts interviews with 16-20 year-old students who are heavy users of social media, asking them about their VRs and about how they compare to their FtF encounters.

 You've read 0 of your 5 free revision notes this week